-Taylor College awards semester credits for its Associate Degree and Practical Nursing Diploma Programs.
+Taylor College awards semester credits for its Associate Degree and Practical Nursing Diploma Programs (PN students started prior to 1/5/2025).
 One semester credit is equivalent to the following: 15 clock hours in theory, or 30 clock hours in lab, or 45 clock hours in externship/clinical.

-Taylor College awards quarter credits for its Medical Assisting diploma program.
-One quarter credit is equivalent to the following: 10 clock hours in lecture, or 20 clock hours inn lab, or 30 clock hours in
+Taylor College awards quarter credits for its Medical Assisting diploma program and Practical Nursing

+Program (PN students start after 1/5/2025).
+One quarter credit is equivalent to the following: 10 clock hours in lecture, or 20 clock hours inn lab, or 30 clock hours in externship/clinical.
+A "Clock Hour" means a period of 60 minutes with a minimum of 50 minutes of instruction in the presence of an instructor.